coop152/obsidian-vaults/Year 3/Graphics and Virtual Environments/The Rendering Equation.md

 # Bidirectional Reflectance Distribution Function
 ![](Pasted%20image%2020231102143105.png)
-The BRDF (in a simplified form) describes the ratio between radiance and irradiance for a surface.
+A BRDF (in a simplified form) describes the ratio between radiance and irradiance for a surface.
 Radiance and irradiance are terms from radiometry with specific meanings:
 **Radiance** is the **radiant flux** emitted, reflected, transmitted or received by a given surface, **per unit solid angle per unit projected area**.
 **Radiant flux** is a measure of energy over time.
 Essentially, it's how much energy is imparted in some amount of time.
 **Per unit solid angle, per unit projected area** is what really complicates the calculation (and the definition).
 What this means is that instead of measuring our quantity (radiant flux) over some flat surface (in which case it would be **per unit distance squared** or similar), we are measuring over the projected surface of a (hemi)sphere: